pemcg/manageiq-automation-howto-guide/chapter23/miscellaneous_tips.md

 ### Version Control

 There isn't any (yet).
-Git integration for the Automation Datastore is planned for a future release of ManageIQ / CloudForms.
+Git integration for the Automation Datastore is planned for a future release of ManageIQ/CloudForms.
 In the meantime, use a separate Git repository, but this is a manual process unfortunately.